American Jessica Pegula advances to 4th round at Australian Open

-MELBOURNE, Australia – Jessica Pegula cruised into the fourth round of the Australian Open on Friday with a 6-0, 6-2 win over Marta Kostyuk.
+MELBOURNE, Australia — American title favorites Jessica Pegula and Coco Gauff had convincing third-round wins at the Australian Open.

-The third-seeded Pegula, a quarterfinalist the past two years at Melbourne Park, needed 65 minutes for victory as the American set up a round-of-16 match against Barbora Krejcikova, the 2021 French Open champion.
+The third-seeded Pegula, a quarterfinalist the past two years at Melbourne Park, needed 65 minutes for a 6-0, 6-2 victory over Marta Kostyuk.
+Seventh-seeded Gauff beat Bernarda Pera 6-3, 6-2 to reach the last 16.

+Pegula raced through the first set and though Kostyuk established herself in the second set, she was always playing catch-up.

-“I thought I just didn’t give away a lot of free points,” Pegula said.
+“I thought I just didn’t give away a lot of free points,” said Pegula, who will meet Barbora Krejcikova, the 2021 French Open champion, in the next round.
 “I was playing aggressive when I had to but also smart.
 Happy to be through to the next round.”

+“Today was a tough match,” Gauff said.
+“Bernarda hit the..I can’t say that word.she hit the ball really hard, I was just trying to hang in there.
+I’m happy to be through to the second week.”

+Top-seeded Iga Swiatek beat Cristina Bucsa, a qualifier from Spain, 6-0, 6-1 in just 55 minutes.
 Last year’s finalist Danielle Collins of the U.S. was beaten 6-2, 5-7, 6-2 by Wimbledon champion Elena Rybakina.
-Coco Gauff was playing Bernarda Pera later on Friday.

 Krejcikova was the first player to advance to the fourth round after a 6-2, 6-3 win over Anhelina Kalinina to open play Friday at Rod Laver Arena.